krismeister/gongsho/README.md

 - Bugs

   - [x] Add new file creation, during conversation
-  - [ ] Agent dropdown on textarea not hooked in, make textarea only clear when successfully applied
+  - [x] Agent dropdown on textarea not hooked in, make textarea only clear when successfully applied
   - [ ] Theres an extra conversations load `http://localhost:4200/api/conversations/` on the conversation details page
   - [ ] Handle conversation start when server has an error, better handling of clearing text area.
   - [ ] Deal with Agent errors better
   - [ ] When the LLM Agent gives an error, the UI has already cleared the text area too early.
+  - [ ] Fix the error on SSE completion from our SSE dependency: [ngx-sse-client](https://github.com/marcospds/ngx-sse-client/issues/6)

 - Backlog
   - [ ] Better way to handle titles of created conversations.